jmfrancklab/pyspecdata/doc/nddata.rst

 The nddata class labels the dimensions (with a short text identifier) and allows you to associate axes, units, and errors with the data.
+These attributes
-These are carried along with the nddata object, and *are correctly transformed* when you perform arithmetic operations.
+*are correctly transformed* when you perform arithmetic operations or Fourier transforms, and are used to automatically format plots.

-Having dimension labels also makes many common tasks easier.
+Below, we outline how you can use dimension labels to make code more legible and make many common tasks easier.
+Then, we note how slicing operations are different (and easier) for nddata than for standard numpy arrays.
+Finally, we outline several classes of methods by sub-topic.

 Dimension labels
 ----------------